uncharted-distil/simon/README.md

 Please see our paper on arxiv for more details about the implementation and some experimental results - https://arxiv.org/abs/1901.08456

-Texas AI Summit Talk video: https://www.youtube.com/watch?v=SmIsWF1xBeI&feature=youtu.be You can also see NK-TexasAISummit.pdf at the top level of the repo for a brief introduction via our 2019 Texas AI Summit talk.
+Texas AI Summit Talk video: https://youtu.be/SmIsWF1xBeI

+You can also see NK-TexasAISummit.pdf at the top level of the repo for a brief introduction via our 2019 Texas AI Summit talk slides.

 This work is heavily influenced by the following academic article: http://papers.nips.cc/paper/5782-character-level-convolutional-networks-for-text-classifica